opnfv/dovetail/docs/testing/developer/testcaserequirements/index.rst

 ================================

-The OVP test suite is intended to provide a method for validating the interfaces and behaviors of an NFVi platform according to the expected capabilities exposed in OPNFV.
-The behavioral foundation evaluated in these tests should serve to provide a functional baseline for VNF deployment and portability across NFVi instances.
+The OVP test suite is intended to provide a method for validating the interfaces and behaviors of an NFVI platform according to the expected capabilities exposed in OPNFV.
+The behavioral foundation evaluated in these tests should serve to provide a functional baseline for VNF deployment and portability across NFVI instances.
 All OVP tests are available in open source and are executed in open source test frameworks.